profebass99/serverless/Steps/stage-5.md

 No servers were harmed, or used even, in this production :)

-Thats everything for this advanced demo, in STAGE6 you will clear up all of the services used for this advanced demo.
+Thats everything for this Mini Advanced Design, in STAGE6 you will clear up all of the services used